-John Burroughs; a Catskills Naturalist The celebration of nature is felt in the writings of John Burroughs (1827-1921), born in Roxbury in Delaware County.
+John Burroughs, a Gatskill's Naturalist The celebration of nature is felt in the writings of John Burroughs (1827-1921), born in Roxbury in Delaware County.
 The Catskills helped inspire him to become one of America's great naturalists who helped lead the conservation movement at a critical time in the nation's history.
-He visited all the Catskill Art Colonies.

-Hervey White, a iskills Character In 1902 artist Bolton

-In 1902 artist Bolton

-Brown brought Ralph

-Radcliffe Whitehead

-and Hervey White to

-Woodstock.
-In 1904,

-Hervey White, writer, social

-reformer and iconoclast,

-left staid Byrdcliffe to

-establish The Maverick

-Art Colony in nearby West

-Hurley, along what is now

-Maverick Road.
+He visited all the Catskill Art Colonies. ey (1874) he wole of a Cabbill Stream a behald such beauty in a mountain stream as indeed.
+We figuld sit and as it hay in the IR up by a charter ray of the vertical sur-if the point of the vertical surin these wells and pits on.
+It was a perpetual for Hervey White, a skills Character In 1902 artist Bolton In 1902 artist Bolton Brown brought Ralph Radcliffe Whitehead and Hervey White to Woodstock.
+In 1904, Hervey White, writer, social reformer and iconoclast, left staid Byrdcliffe to establish The Maverick Art Colony in nearby West Hurley, along what is now Maverick Road.